crypticmeta/adderral_auction/README.md

 # Adderrels Auction Platform

 ## Recent Updates
+- **Network enforcement & address validation**
+  - Auctions and pledges are hard-scoped to the configured Bitcoin network (`mainnet` or `testnet`).
+  - Backend maps env `BTC_NETWORK` → Prisma enum `BtcNetwork` and persists it on `Auction`/`Pledge`.
+  - `GET /api/auction/status` and `websocket/socketHandler.ts#sendAuctionStatus` only expose auctions for the current network.
+If none exist: server returns a clear "No active auction for <network>" message and the frontend shows a no-auction notice.
+  - `POST /api/pledges` enforces that any provided `walletDetails.network` and `depositAddress` match the auction’s network.
+Client-provided deposit addresses are validated by prefix (`bc1`/`1`/`3` for mainnet; `tb1`/`m`/`n`/`2` for testnet).
+  - `GET /api/pledges/deposit-address` validates `BTC_DEPOSIT_ADDRESS` format against the configured network before returning it.
+  - `POST /api/auction` and dev reseed set `Auction.network` from env automatically; `GET /api/auction` defaults to filtering by env network, with `?network=` override.
+  - Frontend Home reacts to the WS error and renders a concise no-auction message when the selected network has no active auction.
 - **API change: Wallet connect**
   - Removed single-wallet endpoint `POST /api/auction/connect-wallet`.
   - Standardized on `POST /api/auction/connect-multi-wallet` which now always upserts both addresses and metadata on `User`.